 Qualifications for projects to be submitted:

-- Project to be designed by a San Mateo County Architect but it can be located at any location, not only San Mateo County
+Project to be designed by a San Mateo County Architect but it can be located at any location, not only San Mateo County OR

 SUMMER HOME TOUR: The Silicon Valley Home Tour on Saturday, August 6th is another shared event with AIA Santa Clara Valley.
 We will need Volunteer

 Docents to help that day.
 Each of the 4 homes will need people in shifts to be stationed at areas of the house.
 If you know of someone that would be interested, let us know.
 And check our AIASMC website for Ticket Sales!

 SUMMER SOCIAL & BARBEQUE: Save the Date for The Annual Summer BBQ and Social at Runnymede Sculpture Farm in Woodside: Friday, August 26.
 We could use some help with set‐up and clean‐up — contact René to sign up.
 Come early to walk the trails to see the sculptures!
 Our thanks go out to Adolf Rosekrans for allowing the chapter and AIA friends to gather there again this year!

 On another note, Mark Christian, Hon.
 AIACC, Director of Legislative Affairs, reported that SB 885, the bill to change the duty‐to‐defend obligation in California, passed the State Senate on a 26–4 vote.
 This legislation would prohibit clients from requiring design professionals to pay the client’s legal bills when the design professional is not at fault.
 Mark credits the success so far to the response to his CALL TO ACTION on this issue and noted that over 1,000 calls, letters, or emails were made to State Senators from AIA members.
 Mark wrote to the AIA members: